aalniak/sectionchanger/README.md

 ---------------------------------

 CHROMEDRIVER
 About chromedriver, https://chromedriver.chromium.org/ is the link to go.
-Most of the time stable release corresponds your needs.
+Most of the time, stable release corresponds your needs.

 --------------------------------